orangejuice/blog/data/activity/book-包法利夫人-2003/record.en.md

   subtitle: Gustave Flaubert / 2003 / People's Literature Publishing House
 ---

-Via tw Dou Xiao Dou: Humanity lacks precise measures for its own needs, its own understanding, and its own suffering.
-Human language is like a broken pot, which we strike in the hope of creating resonant sound.
-We hope to touch the stars, yet only Dancing Bears respond to our noise. - Gustave Flaubert, Madame Bovary
+Via Twitter user @DouXiaoDou: Because humans always lack precise measures for their own needs, their own understanding, and their own suffering.
+Moreover, human language is like a broken pot, we bang on it hoping for a resonant sound.
+We wish to move the stars, yet it’s only the bears that hear the sound and begin to dance.
+— Gustave Flaubard, Madame Bovary